Papaew/lovr-window/README.md

 A window module for LÖVR.

 # Usage
+### If you use lovr 0.13.0 or older you need to update [glfw3.dll](https://www.glfw.org/download.html) to 3.3 version

 First of all you need to add some new parameters in your `lovr.conf()` Just replace all old window related code to this:
 ```lua